wickandbergamot/wickandbergamot/docs/src/cluster/rpc-endpoints.md

 ---
-title: Safecoin Cluster RPC Endpoints
+title: Wickandbergamot Cluster RPC Endpoints
 ---

-Safecoin maintains dedicated api nodes to fulfill [JSON-RPC](developing/clients/jsonrpc-api.md) requests for each public cluster, and third parties may as well.
+Wickandbergamot maintains dedicated api nodes to fulfill [JSON-RPC](developing/clients/jsonrpc-api.md) requests for each public cluster, and third parties may as well.
 Here are the public RPC endpoints currently available and recommended for each public cluster: